Dssix/Aetherquill/docs/01_Architecture_and_Philosophy.md

 1.  **The Sanctum:** The writer's work is sacred and private.
 The application operates entirely within the browser, persisting all data to `localStorage`.
 There are no cloud servers, no accounts, and no distractions.
 It is a personal tool for thought and creation.
 2.  **The Atmosphere:** The user interface is crafted to feel like a vintage, candlelit workspace.
 Every element, from the parchment backgrounds to the serif fonts, is chosen to enhance immersion and inspire creativity, avoiding modern, sterile design trends.
 3.  **The Web of Echoes:** The most critical principle.
 A story's lore is not a collection of isolated lists, but an interconnected web.
-Aetherquill is architected from the ground up to create, manage, and visualize the links between its core entities: Characters, Worlds, Timeline Events, and Writings.
+Aetherquill is architected from the ground up to create, manage, and visualize the links between its core entities: Characters, Worlds, Timeline Events, Writings, and Catalogue Items.

 ---